renderings site plan photos

 Once completed, three tracks will run through the City of La Verne within the shared rail corridor – the two light rail tracks will be located in the south portion for the Gold Line and the one freight track will be on the north.
 While the two systems will share the rail corridor, light rail trains and freight trains do not share tracks.

-Permanent changes will also occur due to the project, including safety enhancements at all street crossings (raised medians, red curbing and turn restrictions within 100 feet of the rail corridor at all street crossings), relocation of the freight track to the northern half of the rail corridor, new fencing and walls along the entire rail corridor, and new overhead lines to power the Gold Line system.
-Additionally, the California Public Utilities Commission is currently evaluating whether the Gold Line tracks will need to be grade-separated on a bridge over White Avenue (more information will be known in the coming months).
-Freight and Metrolink tracks will remain at-grade (street level).
+Permanent changes are occurring due to the project, including safety enhancements at all street crossings (raised medians, red curbing and turn restrictions within 100 feet of the rail corridor at all street crossings), relocation of the freight track to the northern half of the rail corridor, new fencing and walls along the entire rail corridor, and new overhead lines to power the more than 200 Gold Line trains anticipated to run daily.
+The Gold Line tracks will cross White Avenue at street level, and White Avenue will be restriped to add a second northbound lane from the railroad tracks to 6th Street.
+The freight track will remain at street level.

 Once completed, a trip from La Verne to Pasadena will take approximately 31 minutes and further to downtown Los Angeles will take approximately 60 minutes.